Plans and Pricing𓆑

 ✓ Pickup includes drop-off of cleaned, lined WWN bucket

-✓ Customer receives up to 60 lbs. of free compost annually, after that compost can be purchased at a discount
+✓ Customer receives free compost annually, based on the total weight of food scraps collected, after that compost can be purchased at a discount

 Bi-Weekly, residential pick-up